J-F-Liu/knowledge/src/Computer/programming.md

 > "Recursion!
 The cause of, and solution to, all of life's problems!"

+> There's a big difference between solving a problem and making a problem go away.

+> If you want everything to be familiar, you'll never learn anything new. - Rich Hickey

+> There's no such thing as a perfectly intuitive programming language because algorithmic thinking isn't something that comes to us intuitively.
+That's why the first language is always the hardest.

+> Relying on the programmer to always read, comprehend, and remember the documentation – and then do everything right, every time – is how we get bugs.

+> “Indeed, the ratio of time spent reading versus writing is well over 10 to 1.
+We are constantly reading old code as part of the effort to write new code. …[Therefore,] making it easy to read makes it easier to write.”
+>
+> Robert C. Martin, Clean Code: A Handbook of Agile Software Craftsmanship

 I find that the best way to describe a solution is often to just write the snippet of code - maybe not the whole thing - and just make it very concrete that way.

 Programming is a tool to solve problems that you have in the domain of computers.